strudelAndCoffee/panoply/README.md

 You can watch a walkthrough demonstration video here: [Panoply Tutorial](https://drive.google.com/file/d/1fDaWpmIblp85tBhIc_GjFasayK5Msrqt/view?usp=sharing)

-After cloning the repository to your computer and installing dependencies, make sure that you're in the root directory of the repo...
+After cloning the repository to your computer and installing dependencies; make sure that you're in the root directory of the repo...

 ![Installing dependencies in Git Bash](https://github.com/strudelAndCoffee/panoply/blob/main/assets/images/demo-screencap-1.png)